 Functions within the Muscle and Shoulder Joint

-- Making the change from an A cup to a C cup may be a lot more difficult than going from a B cup to a C cup due to the changes in structure.
+- Changing from an A cup to a C cup may be a lot more difficult than going from a B cup to a C cup due to the changes in structure.
 The increased mass can cause difficulties in movement.

 - Minimize engaging in any weight-bearing shoulder movements until the pain and inflammation subside.

-- Avoid participating in any kettleball exercises requiring dynamic movements from the early stages.
+- Avoid participating in any kettlebell exercises requiring dynamic movements from the early stages.

 Exercising to Aid in Recovery

-- Moderate exercising can help to speed up the recovery process following surgery.
+- Moderate exercise can help speed up the recovery process following surgery.

 - Cycling or walking can help to reduce inflammation.